10 Mar Astral Mind Waves DIPA

 When first cracked open the can, it smelled like a can of mixed fruit in the very best way.
 But once I stuck my beak in the Teku, the individual smells made themselves known.
 Big grapefruit rind, piney resin, and sweet oranges all appeared in a floral bouquet.
 Astral Mind Waves is hopped with Talus, Idaho-7, and CTZ, and each of them are awake and of sound-mind for this one.
 Talus brings the pink grapefruit and floral notes, Idaho-7 the sweet oranges, and CTZ the pineyness.

 Man, the nose on this beer makes me really think about the comments that all hazy IPAs are samey.
 False. *Dwight Voice*

 Time for a sip!
 The initial sip is sweet, candied-orange marmalade, and that sweetness lingers a bit.
 It’s not overpowering, but I do wish it were a bit more tame.
 A clean wave of grapefruit pith washes over, and the finish is bright with herbal tea notes that suck me in for another sip without being super dry.
 The CTZ’s piney bitterness is subtle but makes itself well-known alongside the herbal notes of the Talus.
 Wow.
 What a mind game of a beer with the way the flavors swell and subside with each sip.

-Despite the 8.2% ABV, the body isn’t too heavy, and the mouthfeel is light and smooth with relatively low carbonation.
+Despite the 8.2% ABV, the body isn’t too heavy, and the mouthfeel is light and smooth with relatively low carbonation – smooth with no hop burn in sight.
 No turbidity here.
 The mouthfeel makes it drink a lot lighter than it is, so it’s a little sneaky.